-Hours: 90 (36 lecture; 54 laboratory which may be scheduled TBA) Fundamental use of design equipment to create both two dimensional technical sketches and two and three dimensional computer generated working drawings that are used for product definition.
+Hours: 90 (36 lecture; 54 laboratory which may be scheduled TBA) Fundamental use of design equipment to create both two dimensional technical sketches and two and three dimensional computer generated (CAD) working drawings that are used for product definition.
 Introduction to product and process definition as specified by engineering design disciplines.
+This course teaches introductory 3D AutoCAD skills.
 Designed for students with no previous experience in engineering design/drafting.
 (CSU)